-Before you begin searching for car insurance in Alaska, you’ll need to know your driving history (accidents and tickets), your vehicle specifications and your credit score.
-The companies who you’re working with to get insurance will be able to access much of this information, but knowing it ahead of time will help you understand the type of coverage you need and the premium cost you’ll probably be expecting.
+Before you begin searching for car insurance in Alaska, you will need to know your driving history (accidents and tickets), your vehicle specifications and your credit score.
+The companies you are working with to get insurance should be able to access most of this information, but knowing it ahead of time will help you understand the type of coverage you need and the quote you could anticipate.

 What are the requirements for car insurance in Alaska?

 In Alaska, you must have a liability insurance policy that covers bodily injury up to $50,000 per person and $100,000 per accident, as well as property damage up to $25,000.